 Our series opens with Jack H. Knott, Dean and the C. Erwin and Ione L. Piper Chair and Professor of the USC Sol Price School of Public Policy.
 Under Dean Knott’s leadership, the Price School has experienced significant growth and has strengthened its position as leader in public affairs research and education.
 This year, USC Price is ranked 2nd…

 In today’s episode, we marvel at Dolan’s ability in This is How it Ends to mirror the gentrification fight with the relationship between young activist Ella and the older mentor Molly.
 We think about mentoring, gentrification, family, policing, and so many other themes as we discuss this tight thriller which is also social commentary.

-To listen to this episode of Our American Discourse, click the arrow in the player here.
-Or download it and subscribe through ApplePodcasts, Soundcloud, or Google Play, Stitcher, or your favorite podcasting app – click the links or search “usc bedrosian.”
+To listen to the Bedrosian Book Club discussion of This is How it Ends, click the arrow in the player on this post.
+Or you can download it and subscribe through ApplePodcasts, Soundcloud, Google Play, Stitcher or your favorite podcasting app!

 Congressional historian Sarah Binder joins neighbor and investment manager, Matt Spindel in a look at the history of the relationship between the Federal Reserve and its legislative parent, Congress.
 The result is the Princeton University Press book The Myth of Independence: How Congress Governs the Federal Reserve.